adrianferenc/Battleship/README.md

 # Battleship

+The game Battleship is created with HTML, CSS, and Javascript.

 # How The Game Is Played:
 In this game, you will play battleship against an AI.
 The game works in 2 main stages.
 The first stage is where the human player places their 5 ships onto their 10x10 grid.
 Then the second stage starts where each player (human player & AI) go back and forth picking squares on the grid where they believe their opponent has put a ship.
 When an entire ship is sunk, the other player is alerted.
 The game proceeds until one player's ships are all sunk, at which point the other player wins.